 4. Get in the groove at the Afro Caribbean Black History Gala and Awards

-To closeout Black History month with a bang, the Massachusetts Caribbean community is hosting a special gala on February 25.
+To closeout Black History month with a bang, the Massachusetts Caribbean community is hosting a special gala on February 22 from 6-11 PM.
 There will be food music, dancing and so much to celebrate.

 Florian Hall 55 Hallet Street Boston, MA 02122

-8. Take an African and Black art class at the Musuem of Fine Arts
+5. Learn about African and Black history at the Musuem of Fine Arts

 Find it at the MFA; 465 Huntington Ave

-10. And keep the beat going with a free opera show celebrating Black artists
+6. Get the beat going with an opera show celebrating Black artists

-12. Support Black-owned businesses at the CambridgeSide Black history month pop-ups
+7. Support Black-owned businesses at the Harvard Sqaure Black history month pop-up

-In recognition of Black History Month, CambridgeSide in partnership with J. Perry Fine Art, will host two pop-up vendor markets on Saturdays, February 11 and 25.
+In recognition of Black History Month, Harvard Square, will host a two-day pop-up of Black-owned vendor markets.
 The pop-up markets will feature art, jewelry, home décor and more from local black-owned businesses.
-Vendors include Rocky Cotard, August Sun Candles, Larry Pierce, CrownBox and more.